-Our primary focus in our memory care neighborhood or as we refer to our community, Serenity Suites, is to provide an attentive and caring environment for seniors living with Alzheimer’s Disease and other forms of dementia.
+Our primary focus in our memory care neighborhood is to provide an attentive and caring environment for seniors living with Alzheimer’s Disease and other forms of dementia.
 We have a thoughtfully and intentionally designed neighborhood that assists with familiarity, feeling safe, calm, and purposeful.
 Our programs are person-centered full of activities that help relieve the anxiety, confusion and frustration that impact residents' lives.
 The trained staff recognize that we can dramatically improve our residents’ quality of life by maintaining their dignity and individuality, encouraging engagement with family and friends, and offering thoughtfully designed and personalized living accommodations.

 Care Suites or Enhanced Care